ryanczm/Analytic-Musings/notes/fa/fa.md

 Are there optimal physical metrics per position (arm movement, touch density, leg to torso, torso uprightness) that can determine a player's success in scouting?
 This relates to the eye test.
 For example, we can see Messi clearly has some interesting different physical attributes when he plays that contributes to his success.
 But how to quantify these in numbers is a problem.

-## Managerial Assessment

-Quantifying manager performance.
-We know managers have alpha and beta.
-Alpha being their idio return and beta being their factor returns (current squad, budget, support).
-Can we isolate the alpha or idio returns of each manager, netting off the effects of their current squad wages and net spend over their tenure?

-The idea would be to see if a manager, over his journey across different clubs, consistently outperforms his budget and wages.

-* Regress wages and net spend on league position, across all leagues in cross section, across multiple seasons.
-* Each residual in the datapoint is associated with a manager and that season.
-* Aggregate by summing the residuals per manager tenure.
-* Take the managerial alpha residuals and regress against managerial wages.
-* Now you have a ranking of which managers have the highest alpha, and also which managers are rich/cheap relative to their alpha.

-Data

-* A very wide cross-section of wages, transfer spend and league tables across many seasons across many leagues.
-* Manager history for a wide cross section
-* Managers often jump from lower leagues to higher leagues in their career.
-For example, Iraola went from AEK Larnaca (Cyprus) to Mirandes (Segunda) to Rayo  Vallecano (Segunda) to Bournemouth and now to Liverpool.

-Problem

-* Past performance is of course not indicative of future results.
-A manager can perform well his whole career, move to a new club and flop.
-That is again a problem in football betting in general...past results != future performance.

 ## Injuries